zyliutw/zyliutw.github.io/_pages/research.md

 To enable secure AI training and data analysis, we focus on three core technologies that allow computation on sensitive data without leaking information:

 ### Differential Privacy (DP)
 DP provides a rigorous mathematical definition of privacy by injecting calibrated noise into datasets.
-We research how to apply DP mechanisms to machine learning models (e.g., DP-SGD), ensuring that the output of a model reveals nothing about any specific individual's data—a standard now adopted by Apple and Google.
+We research how to apply DP mechanisms to machine learning models  ensuring that the output of a model reveals nothing about any specific individual's data.

 ### Secure Multi-Party Computation (MPC)
 MPC enables multiple parties (such as different hospitals or financial institutions) to jointly compute a function over their inputs while keeping those inputs private.
 Our research focuses on optimizing MPC protocols to facilitate secure **Federated Learning**, allowing organizations to collaborate on model training without ever sharing raw data.